teach-afp/www/input/labs.md

 </tr>
 </table>

+<div class="alert alert-info">**Final Deadline**: Monday, March 19th (exam
+week)</div>

+Your first serious attempt has to be submitted before the first deadline.
 Your last attempt has to be submitted before the final deadline.
 If you fail to do this, your submission will be rejected.

-<div class="alert alert-info">**Final Deadline**: Monday, March 19th (exam
-week)</div>
+If you for some reason cannot make the deadline, contact us before the deadline, and tell us what your reason is, together with a realistic proposal of a new personal deadline for you.
+You may then get an extension of the deadline.

 ## Grading

 Assignments will be graded on a scale of 3 to 5 and will count towards your final grade on the course.
-Your last attempt has to be submitted before the final deadline.
-If you fail to do this, your submission will be rejected.

 <div class="alert alert-info">
 Assistants will send you feedback between